-Despite allegations that members of the Bush Administration had, among other things, lied to the public,9 the United States Congress, and the international community,10 and initial evidence supporting the view that certain Bush Administration officials were committed to carrying out a military overthrow of Iraq as early as 1997,11 the Ninth Circuit held that these former officials were immune from civil proceedings under a U.S. law passed in 1988 called the "Westfall Act."12 The Westfall Act provides former government leaders "official-act" immunity against civil lawsuits if they are found to be acting under the legitimate scope of their authority.
+Despite allegations that members of the Bush Administration had, among other things, lied to the public, the United States Congress, and the international community, and initial evidence supporting the view that certain Bush Administration officials were committed to carrying out a military overthrow of Iraq as early as 1997,7 the Ninth Circuit held that these former officials were immune from legal proceedings under a U.S. law called the Westfall Act.8 The Westfall Act provides former government leaders "official-act" immunity against civil lawsuits if they are found to be acting under the legitimate scope of their authority.
 The domestic Westfall Act was deemed to supersede and have greater weight than international treaties and customary international law that ban aggression, even though the norm against aggression is a nonderogable jus cogens norm.

 Saleh argued that since the United States was a signatory to the United Nations Charter, the Nuremberg Charter (which established the legal framework for prosecuting former German leaders for aggression), the Tokyo Charter (Japanese leaders for aggression), and the Kellogg-Briand Pact, which all condemn and outlaw the crime of aggression, government leaders who commit the crime of aggression should be presumed to be acting in a personal capacity-not within the legitimate scope of their authority.
-She also argued that the Nuremberg Judgment's prohibition on domestic immunity for government officials who take part in aggression was binding as a matter of U.S. domestic law.13 The Ninth Circuit rejected both arguments.
-Instead, the court held that the Westfall Act was designed to provide immunity even to "heinous acts."14 The Ninth Circuit further wrote that because the government defendants in the case were attempting to serve the interests of the United States through the war in Iraq-even if doing so was "misguided or in contravention of international norms"15-they were nonetheless acting within an official capacity and were protected from lawsuits by the Westfall Act.
+She also argued that the Nuremberg Judgment's prohibition on domestic immunity for government officials who take part in aggression was binding as a matter of U.S. domestic law.9 The Ninth Circuit rejected both arguments.
+Instead, the court held that the Westfall Act was designed to provide immunity even to "heinous acts."10 The Ninth Circuit further wrote that because the government defendants in the case were attempting to serve the interests of the United States through the war in Iraq-even if doing so was "misguided or in contravention of international norms"11-they were nonetheless acting within an official capacity and were protected from lawsuits by the Westfall Act.

-The Ninth Circuit took a narrow view of when the official-act immunity provided by the Westfall Act should be denied and a government official subject to a civil lawsuit.
-The court wrote that "[a] federal official would act out of 'personal' motives and not be 'actuated . . . by a purpose to serve the master' if, for instance, he used the leverage of his office to benefit a spouse's business, paying no heed to the resulting damage to the public welfare."16 Because the plaintiff in Saleh failed to allege a direct personal financial interest of the government defendants in carrying out the war in Iraq, she could not proceed with her claims.
+The Ninth Circuit took a narrow view of exceptions to the official-act immunity provided by the Westfall Act.
+The court wrote that "[a] federal official would act out of 'personal' motives and not be 'actuated . . . by a purpose to serve the master' if, for instance, he used the leverage of his office to benefit a spouse's business, paying no heed to the resulting damage to the public welfare."12 Because the plaintiff in Saleh failed to allege a direct personal financial interest of the government defendants in carrying out the war in Iraq, she could not proceed with her claims.